BogdanovTimm/NotesOblivion/💻 IT/Theory/OS/Storage/Filesystem.md

 #                  Directory aka Folder
+.
 Folder is a file that contains pairs of human-readable name of a file/folder and its I-Node.
-Folders have I-Node name.
+Folders have its `Inode` with metadata in the Table of the Inodes and itself kept in the data blocks.

-Directories stores keeps C-structs `dirent` that stores:
+Directories stores C-structs `dirent` that stores:
 * `char           d_name[256]` - Filename
 * `ino_t          d_ino`       - Inode number
 * `off_t          d_off`       - Offset to the next `dirent`-struct